Aliases for MAP7 Gene

 GeneCards Summary for MAP7 Gene

 MAP7 (Microtubule-Associated Protein 7) is a Protein Coding gene.
+Diseases associated with MAP7 include esophagus adenocarcinoma.
 GO annotations related to this gene include receptor binding and structural molecule activity.
 An important paralog of this gene is MAP7D1.

 UniProtKB/Swiss-Prot for MAP7 Gene